timescale/docs/cloud/account-management.md

 payment confirmations in this section display an error asking you to review the payment method.

-When you open a new Timescale Cloud account, the first thirty days is free for you to use.
+When you open a new Timescale Cloud account, the first 30 days is free for you to use.
 During the trial, a payment confirmation is issued on the last day of the calendar month for the value of the services you have used, with a discount applied to bring the payment confirmation total to $0.00.
 If the